 The Company has only one class of shares entitled to be voted at the Meeting, namely, common shares without par value.
 All issued Shares are entitled to be voted at the Meeting and each has one vote.
-As of October 15, 2020 there were 104,587,351 Shares issued and outstanding.
+As of August 10, 2021 there were 201,242,730 Shares issued and outstanding.

-Only those shareholders of record on October 15, 2020 will be entitled to vote at the Meeting or any adjournment thereof.
+Only those shareholders of record on August 10, 2021 will be entitled to vote at the Meeting or any adjournment thereof.

-To the knowledge of the directors and executive officers of the Company, only the following person beneficially owns, or exercises control or direction, directly or indirectly, over Shares carrying 10% or more of the voting rights attached to all outstanding Shares of the Company which have the right to vote in all circumstances:
+To the knowledge of the directors and executive officers of the Company, only the following persons beneficially own, or exercise control or direction, directly or indirectly, over Shares carrying 10% or more of the voting rights attached to all outstanding Shares of the Company which have the right to vote in all circumstances:

-Name and Municipality of Residence Number of Shares (1) Percentage of Issued and Outstanding Shares Daniel Oliver, Jr. 12,300,642 (2) 11.76%
+Name and Municipality of Residence Number of Shares (1) Percentage of Issued and Outstanding Shares

+Endeavour Silver Corp.
+21,331,058 10.60%

+Daniel Oliver, Jr. 20,285,642 (2) 10.08%

-- (1) This information is not within the knowledge of the management of the Company and has been furnished by the holder, or has been extracted from the register of shareholdings maintained by the Company's transfer agent or from insider reports filed by the holder and available through the Internet at www.sedi.ca. - (2) Held indirectly through Myrmikan Gold Fund LLC, a limited liability company based in New York, NY, U.S.A., of which Mr. Oliver is the managing member.
+- (1) This information is not within the knowledge of the management of the Company and has been furnished by the holder, or has been extracted from the register of shareholdings maintained by the Company's transfer agent or from insider reports filed by the holder and available through the Internet at www.sedi.ca. - (2) 9,745,642 shares are held indirectly through Myrmikan Gold Fund LLC and 10,540,000 shares are held indirectly through Myrmikan SPV 1, LLC, both limited liability companies based in New York, NY, U.S.A.
+Mr. Oliver is the managing member of both Myrmikan Gold Fund LLC and Myrmikan SPV 1, LLC.